karimfarahat1/NPL-BS/Code/README.md

 NPL_BS(experiment_data, penalty)

 ```
-A simple comparison to other methods would illustrate the methods upside.
+A simple comparison to the state of the art would illustrate the upside of the approach.
 Typically, it precisely identifies the change where existing approaches instead return only false positives.

 ```